 There is a $30 entrance fee that admits one single, private, non-commercial vehicle and all its passengers and is valid for 7 consecutive days.
 The funds collected from entrance fees stay within the park and are used to enhance the experience of visiting the lake.
 National Park Service fee information is available online at https://www.nps.gov/glca/planyourvisit/basicinfo.htm.

 Wahweap RV Campground is a huge and well-designed facility.
-This park is a beautiful place to stay, however the price is high for what little services was they provide.
+This park is a beautiful place to stay, however, the price is high for what little services they provide.
 Unlike other government campgrounds that give a 50% discount to Senior and Access Pass Holders, the concessionaire only gives 10%.

 Overlooking Lake Powell this campground offers great views of the lake and surrounding mountains.
 There are several loops and they all seem good, with well-spaced sites and central facilities.
 There are toilet facilities on each loop, but showers and the laundry are at the registration area, and there is a $2 charge for showers.
 Check-in was quick and easy.
 The sites are very roomy and in excellent shape.

-- Coin-operated laundry and shower facilities located at the store.
+- Coin-operated laundry and shower facilities are located at the store.

 - Restrooms are centrally located in each loop.